 Monday May 17, 2021

 – In the afternoon the Beaver Trison Group will hold their usual Beaver Trison Retail Masterclass.
 This year it is being held at #SamsungKX some 200 yards away from its usual venue in Kings Cross, namely the Google Head Office.
-More information on the event will be made available shortly.
+More information on the event and registration can be found here.

 Tuesday May 18, 2021